ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Miscellaneous

-* Service worker bug causing app to eat CPU/RAM?
 * Decide on a name.
-* Move to new repository + username.
+* Move to new repository + username (remember to change links in code).
 * Make new screenshots with shadows.
 * Add app install/add to homescreen prompt stuff.
 ** https://github.com/pwa-builder/pwa-install